Bamboo Forum

 I am considering bamboo as a flooring material.
 Are some species better than others for bamboo flooring?
 Love your site.
 So informative.
 So readable.
 Keep up the good work!

-Choosing the right species for bamboo floor making is very important because the strength of bamboo fibers varies greatly from species to species.
-Generally speaking, the best timber species are found in the genus: Guadua, Dendrocalamus, Bambusa, and Phyllostachys.
+Choosing the right species for bamboo flooring is crucial, because the strength and hardness of bamboo fibers varies greatly between species.
+Generally, the best timber bamboos come from the genera Guadua, Dendrocalamus, Bambusa, and Phyllostachys.

 Read More